AbhinavTiwari-AT/Digital_Library_Book_Management_System/README.md

 ### 1. global exception handling
 Our application includes a **global exception handling mechanism** to ensure proper error responses when an invalid request is made.

-## 2. Custom Exception - `ResourceNotFoundException`
+## 2. Custom Exception
-When a requested book is not found, a **custom exception** is thrown with a meaningful message.
+When a requested book is not found, a **custom exception i.e ResourseNotFound** is thrown with a meaningful message.

 ---